Jamesits/docker-ripe-atlas/README.md

 ### IPv6

+[Docker 27.0.1](https://github.com/moby/moby/releases/tag/v27.0.1) enabled IPv6 (incl. `ip6tables` and NATv6) by default.

-Docker does not enable IPv6 by default.
+If you are on older versions: Docker does not enable IPv6 by default.
 If you want IPv6 support, some level of setup and a basic understanding of IPv6 is required.
 Swarm mode & some Kubernetes implementation supports IPv6 too with extra configuration.

 #### Using native address assignment